Deugz/nb-master/_build/html/_sources/Blog/Posts/Entrepreneur/Business_model.md

     - sbfp-vd-teaching.com: 10 x 10 = 100 £
 - pay for my OU writing fees:
     - check price
+- pay a freelancer to work on a new logo
+    - 50£
-- with the rest, I will print some visit cards to give to my friends and colleagues.
+- print visit cards
+    - 500 cards 50£